 - We may be bringing the same negative attitudes to deal with the same problems we are having today

 - We keep the wrong company

 Could it also be that we are not as mature as we should be?
 How do we measure maturity by the way?
-Is it proportional to our age and the number of life experiences we have been exposed to?
-Now it gets complicated because we all react differently to situations and based on our own value-system and frame of reference.
-Some of us learn quickly and make adjustments and some border on madness by repeating the same mistakes over and over again.
+Is it proportionate to our age and the life experiences we were exposed to?
+Now it gets complicated because we all react differently to circumstances based on our value-system, discipline, and background.
+Some of us learn quickly, make adjustments, and some border on madness by making the same mistakes repeatedly.

 - Specific (simple, sensible, significant).

 - Time-bound (time-based, time-limited, time/cost limited, timely, time-sensitive).